e-mehegan/EmilyMehegan_T2A2/README.md

 This would be marketed for anyone who reads any type of content.
 This means that people who don't enjoy reading for leisure but need to find reviews on thesis', essays or research papers that they would need for an assignment or to reference in their own paper would have reviews and descriptions.
 By having an application that provides reviews, ratings and descriptions for content such as these would be extremely useful for many people.
 This means that all this information and reviews can be kept on one application instead of having to find reviews in multiple places.

 Users would be able to search the type of content they wish such as manga, books, articles, research papers etc. This makes it a diverse platform for all types of people from leisure readers to students completing an assignment.
-With these ideas implemented, it will help solve the problem of multiple application usage and aid user in organisation for their book reviews and management all in one application.
+With these ideas implemented, it will help solve the problem of multiple application usage and aid the user in organisation for their book reviews and management all in one application.

 <br>